ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

   >
 </div>

-Therefore, we use [`LinearSrgb`][LinearSrgb] when thinking about LEDs, since linear color values correspond to the intensity of light, i.e. how many photons should be emitted.
+Therefore, we use [`LinearSrgb`][LinearSrgb] when thinking about LEDs, since linear color values correspond to the [luminous intensity][luminous-intensity] of light, i.e. how many photons should be emitted.
 However, what we actually perceive in a linear change in photons is not linear.
 For our evolutionary survival, we are much more sensitive to changes in dim light than we are to changes in bright light.
 If you double the amount of photons, we don't see double the brightness.

+This mismatch between physics and perception is why the "RGB" you think you know is actually [gamma-encoded `sRGB`][sRGB]. sRGB allows us to think in terms of perception, where double the red value means double the perceived brightness of red.
+Then for LEDs, we convert the gamma-encoded sRGB to linear, to use as a gamma-corrected duty cycle.

 <div style="text-align: center">
   <img